ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/A-04.PNG)

-    In the **Firewall settings** tab, configure a *rule* to allow inbound connections from all IP addresses as shown in the screenshots below.
-Alternatively, you can create a rule to allow inbound connections from your local pc/workstation.
+    In the **Firewall settings** tab, configure a *rule* to allow inbound connections from all public IP addresses as shown in the screenshots below.
+Alternatively, if you know the Public IP address of your workstation/pc, you can create a rule to only allow inbound connections from your local pc.
 Leave the setting for **Allow access to Azure services** ON.
 See screenshot below.

     ![alt tag](./images/A-05.PNG)

     Click on **Save**.

-    **NOTE**: For an actual **Production** database, the firewall rules should be configured to allow connections from known (private) IP addresses only.
+    **NOTE**: Remember to delete the firewall rule setting once you are done working on this hands-on lab.

 5. In the **ClaimsDB** tab, click on **Connection strings** in the left navigational panel (blade).
 Copy the SQL Server database connection string under the **ADO.NET** tab and save the value in a file.
 We will need this connection string in the next section to configure the SQL Server database for the `claims-api` microservice.
 See screenshot below.